- Engaging in a positive and productive relationship with a mentor can be a rewarding and effective personal development too.

 There are numerous activities you can do with your mentor, such as talking about your past experiences, goals, plans, and skill development and attending meetings, conferences and other events.
-You can also shadow your mentor at school or exchange and discuss written materials like your CV or a school document one of you has written.
+You can also shadow your mentor at work or exchange and discuss written materials like your CV or a practice document one of you has written.

 Use the following items in the Toolkit to put the ideas in the article into practice: